josleecshl/cyverse_workshop_tutorias/cyverse_importing_data.md

 5. Deactivate a data link by selecting the file; from the Share menu click via Public Link.
 Clicking the <img src="https://mcbios.readthedocs.org/en/latest/img/deactivatelink_icon.jpg", style="width:20px;height:15px;"> icon next to the links you wish to inactivate.
 Once you deactivate the link, anyone with whom you shared it with will no longer be able to access that data.

+### Sharing with colleagues link in the CyVerse Discovery Environment

+**Use:** Share data with another CyVerse user by granting permission to read, write, or own files/folders